-The installation of Marmoleum Sheet should be carried out in accordance with the national code of practice for the installation of resilient floor coverings if applicable.
+The installation of Marmoleum Sheet should be carried out in accordance with BS8203:2017 Code of practice for the installation of resilient floor coverings.
 Areas to receive flooring should be clean, free from other trades, fully enclosed and weather tight.
 Subfloors should be clean, smooth, sound and permanently dry.